Dumfries: 20th century and beyond

 The first official intimation that RAF Dumfries was to be built was made in late 1938.
 The site chosen had accommodated light aircraft since about 1914.
 Work progressed quickly, and on 17 June 1940, the 18 Maintenance Unit was opened at Dumfries.
 The role of the base during the war also encompassed training.
 RAF Dumfries had a moment of danger on 25 March 1943, when a German Dornier Do 217 aircraft shot up the airfield beacon, but crashed shortly afterwards.
 The pilot, Oberleutnant Martin Piscke was later interred in Troqueer Cemetery in Dumfries town, with full military honours.
 On the night of 3/4 August 1943 a Vickers Wellington bomber with engine problems diverted to but crashed 1+1/2 mi short of the Dumfries runway.

-During the Second World War, the bulk of the Norwegian Army during their years in exile in Britain consisted of a brigade in Dumfries.
+During the Second World War, the bulk of the Norwegian armed forces in exile in Britain consisted of a brigade in Dumfries.
 When the army High Command took over, there were 70 officers and about 760 privates in the camp.
 The camp was established in June 1940 and named Norwegian Reception Camp, consisting of some 500 men and women, mainly foreign-Norwegian who had volunteered for war duty in Norway during the Nazi occupation in early 1940.
 Through the summer the number was built up to around 1,500 under the command of General Carl Gustav Fleischer.
 Within a few miles of Dumfries are the villages of Tinwald, Torthorwald and Mouswald all of which were settled by Vikings.